andyzhushuai/learnPy/Readme.md

 learnPy
 ===========

-Andy learn from google to study Python.
+Andy's blog to to study Python from google.